 Other dogs can have their mouths pulled back and still be contented.
-So you may have to carefully monitor your pup to exactly determine the cause of the behavior.
+So you may have to carefully monitor your four-legged friend to exactly determine the cause of the behavior.

 5. Licking Lips

-This pet will lick his lips if he's stressed or uncertain.
-This behavior is common with the younger ones.
+A dog will lick his lips if he's stressed or uncertain.
 Sometimes, this body language can means that your canine buddy is sexually active.
 In addition, if you see him licking lips of other dogs, you should know that he isn't ready to make friendship with them.
+This behavior is common with the younger ones.

 6. Showing Teeth and Biting

-If your pup retracts lips to show teeth, he is aggressive or showing dominance.
+If your canine friend retracts lips to show teeth, he is aggressive or showing dominance.
 You should be very careful when your dog shows teeth as he can end up biting you.